Skip to content Skip to footer

 Spinal Decompression

-A small section of bone or tissue is removed from the spine to relieve pressure on nearby nerves.
+In a spinal decompression surgery in Singapore, a small section of bone or tissue is removed from the spine to relieve pressure on nearby nerves.
 Depending on the specific condition and disc location, a surgeon may perform a foraminotomy, laminotomy, or laminectomy.
 In some cases, a combination of these techniques may be used.

 Disc Nucleoplasty and Annuloplasty